lilvinz/nginx-lego/README.md

-`DOMAIN` | Domain name for certificate generation `EMAIL` | Email for certificate generation `DNS_PROVIDER` | Lego dns provider - see https://github.com/xenolf/lego/tree/master/providers/dns `UPSTREAM_SERVER` | Upstream server address
+`DOMAIN` | Domain name for certificate generation `EMAIL` | Email for certificate generation `DNS_PROVIDER` | Lego dns provider - see https://github.com/xenolf/lego/tree/master/providers/dns `DNS_RESOLVER` | (optional) Resolver to use for performing recursive DNS queries.
+Supported: host:port.
+The default is to use Google's DNS resolver
+`UPSTREAM_SERVER` | Upstream server address
 `LEGO_SERVER` | (optional) Address to Let’s Encrypt server, defaults to https://acme-v01.api.letsencrypt.org/directory `RENEW_DAYS` | (optional) Number of days left for certificate validity before it is renewed, default to 30